 Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).

-Graduates will be prepared to seek entry into the HVAC industry at two distinct points.
-Graduates may seek employment as residential or commercial field technicians of HVAC equipment and systems.
-Graduates will also be qualified to apply for positions with companies as field or shop supervisors, design assistants, project managers, superintendents, or other mid-level management positions.
-Some graduates will begin their careers as self-employed business persons in sales, service, installation or design of HVAC systems and equipment.
+Graduates will be prepared to seek employment in the residential or commercial industry as design engineers, application engineers, and project managers, with some graduates beginning their careers as self-employed business owners in sales, service, installation or design of HVAC systems and equipment.

 Industries with the highest published employment for this occupation are: